simp/simp-doc/docs/common/Glossary.rst

       and reflective.
 It also has a dynamic type system and automatic memory management; it is therefore similar in varying respects to Smalltalk, Python, Perl, Lisp, Dylan, Pike, and CLU.

+   Service Account
+      An account that is not for use by a human user but which still requires login access to a host.

    SSH
    Secure Shell